top of page

 Some experts will say narcissists do all of this to gain control over you or to manipulate you.
 Others will say it's because they want to get other forms of 'supply' or attention.

 If you're like most people dealing with narcissistic abuse, you probably don't believe that your narcissist is deliberately trying to be harmful towards you, even though they seem so cruel at times.
 And I totally agree with you, I don't think it's intentional either (unless they're sadistic).
-That doesn't mean I'm saying their behaviour is ok.
+Even if it's not intentional, their behaviour is not ok.

 If you look at how they're created, it seems very likely that they're simply acting out their own childhood patterns and fantasies in their adult life.